 The student will be required to participate in a practicum at a facility, or in a program, that is matched to their particular path (clinical, health & fitness, etc.).
 The student is responsible for securing a site at which to complete their practicum experience.
 Approval is required by the faculty advisor.
 A packet and guidelines will be issued to the student and the site for reference.
 The student will be evaluated by their on-site supervisor, as well as their faculty advisor.
 The practicum requires 135 contact hours over the course of the semester which is approximately 10 site contact hours per week.
-(Pre-req: at least EXSC-312/313) Please note: The student has the option of sitting for a quality certification in an exercise-related field in lieu of a practicum experience.
+Please note: The student has the option of sitting for a quality certification in an exercise-related field in lieu of a practicum experience.
 Certifications in personal training, strength and conditioning, health and fitness are some examples.
-These are to be from well-known professional organizations such as the ACSM, NSCA, ASEP, NASM, ACE, etc. Approval from the ES Program

-Director is required.
-The student must pass the exam successfully and attain certification in order to receive a passing grade in this course.
-(Pre-req: at least EXSC 312/313) \EXSL
+These are to be from well-known professional organizations such as the ACSM, NSCA, ASEP, NASM, ACE, etc. Approval from the course instructor and EXSC Program Director is required.
+The student must pass the exam successfully and attain certification in order to receive a passing grade in this course.)
+Pre-requisite: EXSC-312/313.
+S4 EXSL